-This easy salmon chowder uses fresh salmon sauteed in butter and olive oil.
-Instant mashed potatoes provide a shortcut thickener for this quick-cooking chowder that can be ready in 30 minutes.
+This easy salmon chowder uses quick-cooking fresh salmon sautéed in butter and olive oil.
+It’s chock-full of vegetables and can be ready in about 30 minutes.

 Choosing Salmon

-The preparation for this recipe is easy, and except for the fish, this recipe uses everyday pantry items.
+The preparation for this recipe is easy, and, except for the fish, it uses everyday pantry items.

 Servings

-This recipe makes about four servings.
-If you use it for an appetizer, it will make about six servings.
-It is also delicious reheated and can be stored in the refrigerator for 3 or 4 days and reheated.
+This recipe makes about 8 servings and is delicious when reheated the next day.
+Salmon chowder can be stored in the refrigerator for 3 or 4 days.

 Other Recipes You Might Like

-If you like this recipe, here are some other seafood recipes.
+If you enjoy this recipe, consider trying some of these other seafood recipes.
 Click on each name to link to the recipe.

 - Fried Fish Tacos